 With 80 million visitors per year, Spain is the world’s second most visited country and tourism plays a key role in the country’s economy.
 But, to handle the COVID-19, Spain had closed its doors in March with a strict lockdown for two months, being one of the worst-hit nations in the pandemic.
 Additionally, external borders of European Union had been closed for 30 days (extended until 15 June), with some exceptions, restricting non-essential travel from non-EU countries via ports and airports, to stop the spread of coronavirus.

 The Spanish government is gradually relaxing some confinement measures in phases over the past several weeks.
 De-escalation schedule varies from region to region within Spain.
-But in general, by the beginning of May, Spain gradually started its normalization process for first allowing children out for playtime, then individuals for sports activities.
+But in general, by the beginning of May, Spain gradually started its normalization process by first allowing children out for playtime, then individuals for sports activities.
 The beaches began to open by most of the regions by the last week of May.
-For now, the beaches are only available to local residents, but with the next phase, they will be opened for domestic travellers from different regions.
+For now, the beaches are only available to local residents, but with the next phase, they will be opened for domestic travelers from different regions.

 A 4-stage plan has been prepared for the transition to normality in Spain.
 The transition from one phase to another takes about 2 weeks and the periods may vary according to province depending on predetermined indicators.
 By June, 70% of Spain is in Phase 2 which means;